Orange poppy seed muffins are easy to make from scratch. This easy recipe makes fluffy, moist muffins bursting with citrusy flavor!

 - 2 large eggs

-- 1/2 cup plus 1 tablespoon fresh squeezed orange juice
+- 1/4 cup fresh squeezed orange juice (pulp removed)

 In a small bowl, combine the poppy seeds and milk and let stand for 20 minutes.

-In another bowl, whisk together the flour, baking powder, baking soda, salt, and orange zest.
+In a separate medium bowl, whisk together the flour, baking powder, baking soda, salt, and orange zest.
 Set aside.

-Spoon the batter into the prepared muffin cups, filling each cup about three-fourths full.
-Bake until a toothpick inserted into the center of a muffin comes out clean, 12-14 minutes (15-18 minutes for regular size muffins).
-Let cool in the pan for 2 minutes, then transfer to a cooling rack to cool completely.
+Spoon the batter into the prepared muffin cups, filling each cup about three-fourths full1.
+Bake for 18 minutes or until a toothpick inserted into the center of a muffin comes out clean or with little crumbs.
+Let muffins cool in the pan for 2 minutes, then transfer to a cooling rack to cool completely.

-To make the glaze, in a small bowl, stir together the orange juice and confectioners' sugar until smooth.
+- Glaze: To make the glaze, in a small bowl, stir together the 1/4 cup orange juice and 1/2 cup confectioners' sugar until smooth.
 Drizzle over the tops of the muffins and serve.
-Store in an airtight container at room temperature for up to 2 days.

 Recipe adapted from Williams Sonoma Essentials of Baking Cookbook